artic-network/website/README.md

 ```

 This will add all the metadata for all the protcols from the ARTIC group to the `_protocols` directory.
 When you commit these files back to the repo, the site will populate the protocols page with thumbnails and links for each protocol.

+### Add a page using html

+You can also add a page using html.
+Checkout `template.md` (via [artic.network/template.html](https://artic.network/template.html)) if you want to see the stock example.

 ***